Chest Compression Fraction (CCF)

 The Chest Compression Fracture is measured by dividing the duration of compression by the total time of cardiac arrest observed.
 To better resuscitation outcomes, compression pauses for ventilation should be as short as possible.
 High-performing Emergency Medical systems target at least 60%, with 80% or higher being a frequent goal.

-Measuring chest compression fraction involves analyzing data from monitoring devices, which may include CPR feedback devices, automated external defibrillators (AEDs), or other advanced monitoring tools.
+Measuring chest compression fraction involves analyzing data from monitoring devices, which includes CPR feedback devices, automated external defibrillators (AEDs), or other advanced monitoring tools.
 These devices record and provide real-time feedback on the timing, depth, and rate of chest compressions, allowing healthcare providers to assess and optimize CCF during resuscitation efforts.

 CCF Measurement